mscmnc/webapp/README.md

 ## WebApp.
 Image search application powered by [unsplash.com API](https://unsplash.com/developers)
-This is one page web application created with HTML5, CSS3, SASS, ES6, ReactJS, Redux.
+This is one page web application created with HTML5, CSS3, SASS, ES6, ReactJS, Redux and BEM.

 ## How to use?
  - Type your keyword.
  - Click SEARCH or SAVE.

 You can save and delete your keywords from queries list.
-Click on queries and search will starts automatically.
-If there is no letters, buttons are disabled.
+Click on queries and search will start automatically.
+If there is no entered information in search field, buttons are disabled.

 ### Live demo here: [webApp](https://mscmnc.github.io/webapp)